BenKalegin/Kaggle/README.md

+# Kaggle
-# My participation in Kaggle competition, one folder per competition
+My participation in Kaggle competitions, one folder per competition